Solar-network/docs/docs/tutorials/iot/boards/esp8266-adafruit/README.md

 /****************************************/

 /**
- *  This is the IP address of an Swipechain Node
+ *  This is the IP address of an Solar Node
  *  Specifically, this is a Devnet V2 Node IP
- *  You can find more peers here: https://github.com/SwipeChain/peers *
+ *  You can find more peers here: https://github.com/solar-network/peers *
- *  The Public API port for the V2 Swipechain network is '4003' */
+ *  The Public API port for the V2 Solar network is '4003' */
 const char* peer = "167.114.29.55";
 int port = 4003;